hannesbecher/PodiSNP/README.md

 # PodiSNP
-workflow an scripts used to detect SNPs in Podisma
+workflow and scripts used to detect SNPs in Podisma